agimus-project/guided_tamp_benchmark/README.md

 # GuidedTAMPBenchmark

 ## Overview
-This is an overview for GuidedTAMPBenchmark repo.
+This is an overview for GuidedTAMPBenchmark repository.
 This repo is part of paper submission for robotics ICRA conference 2023.
 This repository was used for testing and benchmarking of our submission.
 ### Core
 In `guided_tamp_benchmark.core` is description of base planner function that is compatible with benchmarking script and is to be used as template.
-Description of configuration class, used for storing scene configuration, and path class, which is a template class for storing path planned by planner.
+Description of configuration class, used for storing scene configuration, and path class, which is a template class for storing path planned by planner is also there.
 ### Models
 In `guided_tamp_benchmark.models` is description of robots, furniture and objects used in different tasks of benchmark.
 ### Scripts